ScorpionInc/CTFd-Reset-Plugin/README.md

-Plugin for the CTFd framework to enable user(s) to reset challenges individually, categorically, or inclusively.
+Plugin for the <a href="https://github.com/CTFd/CTFd">CTFd framework</a> to enable user(s) to reset challenges individually, categorically, or inclusively.

 WIP